The alignment of galaxies at the Baryon Acoustic Oscillation scale: Modelling

 Because galaxy alignments only arise between galaxies that are physically close, $\Pi_{\rm max}$ is usually restricted to scales $\lesssim 100\,h^{-1}{\rm Mpc}$.
 This justifies assuming a separate dependence of $\xi_{g+}$ on $\Pi$ and redshift.

 In the linear alignment model, $\xi_{g+}(r_p,\Pi)$ is given by \begin{widetext}

 \end{widetext} where $D(z)$ is the growth function, normalized to $(z+1)D(z)=1$ during matter domination, $P(k,z)$ is the matter power spectrum, $\rho_{\rm crit}$ is the critical density today and $J_2$ is the Bessel function of the first kind of order $2$.
+The coordinates in Fourier space are given by: $k = (k_z, k_\perp)$, $k_z$ is given along the line of sight and $k_\perp$ perpendicular to it.
 This results in a projected correlation function \begin{widetext}

 \end{widetext} Notice that when $b_{\rm g}=1$, $w_{\rm g+}$ reduces to the correlation between matter and the $+$ component of galaxy shapes, $w_{\rm m+}$.
 For simplicity, we will work with $w_{\rm m+}$ from here on.
-We also note that in the linear alignment model, $w_{\rm g\times}$ is expected to be zero, and we do not consider it further in this work.
+We also note that in the linear alignment model, $w_{\rm g\times}$ is expected to be zero due to symmetry, and we do not consider it further in this work \footnote{See \citet{Biagetti20} for an exception due to parity-breaking.}.

 For comparison, the projected correlation function of the matter field, $w_{\rm mm}$, is given by \begin{widetext}

 \end{widetext}

 This model was used in forecasts by \citep{CD13}, where it was proposed that a detection of BAO could be achieved in the projected alignment correlation function of galaxies.
 It is also commonly used in fits to the data \citep[e.g.][]{Blazek11,Singh15}.
 However, other works adopt larger projections lengths, effectively taking $\Pi_{\rm max}$ to infinity \citep[e.g.][]{Johnston18}.
 The corresponding projected correlation functions in those cases are